-Toronto Camino Pilgrims are past, present and future pilgrims of The Way of Saint James to Santiago de Compostela.
+The Toronto Chapter consists of past, present and future pilgrims of The Way of Saint James to Santiago de Compostela.
 This is one of the largest and most active Chapters in CCoP.
-They offer two full-day pilgrim meetings each year, as well as social gatherings, films and weekly walks in all seasons.
+They offer two full-day pilgrim meetings each year, as well as social gatherings such as films and special walks.

 Contact: Mike Gurski

 The Hamilton Chapter of the CCoP is a small growing group of people who have walked or are interested in walking the various routes of the Camino de Santiago or are interested in serving as hospitaleros in Spain.
 We provide information and encouragement to those interested in or planning a Camino.
 During the winter we schedule walks and coffee and breakfast meetings at a cafe where you can socialize and ask your questions.
 We can also provide peer mentoring if you prefer to meet at other times.
 Our annual highlight is a Gathering in July at a member’s nearby farm for a picnic and sharing.
 Check the CCoP website for events.
 Looking forward to your joining the CCoP and our Hamilton Chapter.
 See you soon.